Mike Ford Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.
+- The Angels pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Angels have a 4.46 team ERA that ranks 19th among all MLB pitching staffs.
+- The Angels' 4.49 team ERA ranks 20th across all league pitching staffs.

-- Angels pitchers combine to give up 138 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his last appearance on Saturday, the lefty threw 4 2/3 innings against the Toronto Blue Jays, allowing two earned runs while surrendering three hits.
+- In his most recent outing on Monday against the Atlanta Braves, the right-hander went five innings, giving up one earned run while surrendering three hits.

-- In 19 games this season, the 24-year-old has a 4.35 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .238 to his opponents.
+- The 23-year-old has an ERA of 3.99, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.